-Love notes that if the dealership is offering 0 percent financing, and you plan on driving the car for a long time, buying is the way to go.
+Love notes that if the dealership is offering 0% financing, and you plan on driving the car for a long time, buying is the way to go.
 If the financing terms are higher,

 Is leasing ever a smart option?

-Here’s the ugly truth: For most people, leasing doesn’t make financial sense.
+Here’s the ugly truth: for most people, leasing doesn’t make financial sense.
 “Buying a car is almost always better than leasing a car,” Baumeister stresses.

 Lease a car if you simply love driving a new car every three years and the cost is worth it to you.
-In other words, you make a conscious spending decision to spend more for you cars than you might have to.
+As long as you’re aware, it’s fine to make a conscious decision to spend more on your cars than might be necessary.

 Why is buying so much better?

-“The annual car insurance cost for a leased car is usually higher than for a purchased car,” Baumeister says.
-“Also, the driver of a leased car must pay personal property tax on the car.
+“The annual car insurance cost for a leased car is usually higher than for a purchased car.
+Also, the driver of a leased car must pay personal property tax on the car.
 In some states, no personal property tax is owed on a car that you are purchasing.
-This tax is many times only included in the fine print of a lease contract.”
+This tax is many times only included in the fine print of a car lease contract.”

 “The terms of a lease or terms of the note can vary greatly, too.
 Do some research to identify an expected price, then walk into a dealership equipped with the information.”